stryker-mutator/stryker-mutator.github.io/blog/2022-03-03-announcing-stryker-6-beta.md

 ```

 We've updated the `stryker init` command to emit this new config file format when choosing for "JavaScript" config format.

+_Note_: for completeness sake, `stryker.conf.cjs` is also supported.

 ## 💥 Breaking changes